lipemat/go-live-update-urls/readme.txt

 * Added a filter for additional serialized safe tables

 = 2.0 =
-* Made updating the options tableserialized safe *
+* Made updating the options table serialized safe *
 * Add extending ability of views and css *
 * Moved the Admin page to the Tools Section *
 * Improved the structure to allow for future changes *